Ford making masks to protect workers against COVID-19

 The automaker said the masks are being made at its Van Dyke transmission plant in Sterling Heights, Michigan, and were developed in collaboration with the United Auto Workers union.

+Ford executive Adrian Price said Ford will need a “surge” of protective equipment for employees as it restarts operations, which the company has said it plans to do during the current quarter.
+Long-term, however, Ford does not intend to stay in the business of producing medical equipment or competing with incumbent suppliers such as 3M, Ford Vice President Jim Baumbick said during a conference call on Monday.

+Ford also said it is using its high-volume manufacturing and supply chain capability to help Thermo Fisher Scientific to increase production of COVID-19 collection kits, using plastic bottles suitable for field testing.

-Ford said it also is working with supplier Joyson Safety Systems to manufacture reusable gowns from airbag materials.
+The automaker said it is also working with supplier Joyson Safety Systems to manufacture reusable gowns from airbag materials.

 The No. 2 U.S. automaker had previously announced that it will make air-purifying respirators in consultation with 3M Co.
-Ford said on Monday that production of those respirators will start on Tuesday at a plant near Flat Rock, Michigan.
+Ford said production of those respirators will start on Tuesday at a plant near Flat Rock, Michigan.

+Demand for respirators and other medical equipment is “greatly exceeding supply,” 3M executive Mike Kesti said during a conference call on Monday.

 Reporting by Nick Carey; Editing by Dan Grebler